-- Click the plus symbol on the right to add a new Active Directory server.
+- Click the button ADD ACTIVE DIRECTORY to add a new AD server.

-- LDAP server name: The generic name for your LDAP server.
+- Server name: The generic name for your AD server.
 Example: if you write “nexthink.ch”, the usernames in the Finder will be shown as [email protected]

-- LDAP Server:Enter here the IP address of your Active Directory server (we currently do not support the DNS or Netbios name) and the TCP server port (usually 389).
+- Server address:Enter here the IP address of your Active Directory server (we currently do not support the DNS or Netbios name) and the TCP server port (usually 389).

-- LDAP Bind DN: The Distinguished Name.
+- Bind DN: The Distinguished Name.
 Example: CN=reflexengine, CN=applications, OU=servers, DC=company, DC=local.

-- LDAP Bind Password: Enter the password corresponding to the LDAP Bind DN account.
+- Bind Password: Enter the password corresponding to the Bind DN account.

-- LDAP Scope: The SCOPE setting is the starting point of an LDAP search and the depth from the base DN to which the search should occur.
-There are three options (values) that can be assigned to the LDAP SCOPE parameter (we strongly recommend the SUBTREE scope option):
+- Scope: The SCOPE setting is the starting point of an LDAP search and the depth from the base DN to which the search should occur.
+There are three options (values) that can be assigned to the scope parameter (we strongly recommend the subtree scope option):

 Due to the technology used to query Active Directory, the Engine retrieves information from those objects belonging to the domain specified in the configuration only (see LDAP Base DN above).
 It does not follow referrals nor retrieve any information from objects in other domains, even when these other domains share a trust relationship with the configured domain.

 Add as many Active Directory servers to the configuration as needed to retrieve objects from several domains.

 Querying Active Directory to obtain a User's Distinguished Name